-At The Good Care Group, we know through our experience in helping many families to plan live-in care over the last 10 years, that the cost of care is a significant consideration.
-Live in care is fast becoming the preferred choice for those wishing to stay in the comfort and familiarity of their own home whilst receiving the care and support they need.
+At The Good Care Group, we know through our experience in helping many families to plan live-in care over the last 10 years that the cost of care is a significant consideration.
+Live-in care is fast becoming the preferred choice for those wishing to stay in the comfort and familiarity of their own home whilst receiving the care and support they need.

 How much does a care home cost?

 There are many factors that impact the cost of a care home, including where the care home is located, the quality of the environment and facilities available and the level of care you require.